quintenstar/package-spotify/README.md

 https://info-beamer.com/package/7583

-- Fill in the Client ID, Client secret under authentication in the plugin settings.
 - Add an account, give it a name and set the market and refresh token.
+- Fill in the Client ID, Client secret account settings.
+- Click on the `Connect to Spotify` button and follow the instructions.
+If succsfull save the config.
 - On a Scheduled Player page add the Spotify Plugin and give it the same name (under the tile options).

 ## Settings